 Dvořák as a performer

-The following information gives an account of Dvorak’s performances in the role of conductor, pianist, violist and organist.
-The lists below do not include Dvorak’s engagements with the Komzak Ensemble, the Cecilian Association Orchestra and the Provisional Theatre Orchestra, where he worked as an orchestral viola player (not as a soloist).
+The tables below give an account of Dvořák’s performances in the role of conductor, pianist, violist and organist.
+The lists do not include Dvořák’s engagements with the Komzák Ensemble, the Cecilian Association Orchestra and the Provisional Theatre Orchestra, where he worked as an orchestral viola player (not as a soloist).

 Dvořák’s appearances as a performer were significant for the history of music production in the Czech environment during the last third of the 19th century.
 While concert life was well established throughout the 19th century in a number of European cities such as Vienna and London, in Prague there was a considerable disproportion between the relatively frequent performance of opera, and the insufficient number and also standard of programmes organised for the concert stage; the latter failed to attract the interest of audiences or even the artists themselves, a situation which would endure at least until the 1880s.

 This state of affairs, governed by the socio-political climate at that time, did not improve until the end of the century, and Dvořák played a significant part in this process.
 The composer’s influence was also in evidence outside the capital, thanks to Dvořák’s long-term involvement in the musical activities of a number of Czech and Moravian towns.
 The composer’s frequent tours, including performances of his own works, were welcomed by the concert-going public who, in comparison with inhabitants of the metropolis, found it difficult to gain access to high culture.